Joel Farabee Game Preview: Flyers vs. Sabres

 Farabee Season Stats Insights

-- In four of nine games this season, Farabee has scored a goal, but there are no multi-goal efforts on his ledger.
+- In five of 10 games this year, Farabee has scored a goal, but there are no multi-goal efforts on his ledger.

-- Despite recording points in six of nine games this season, Farabee has yet to post a multi-point contest.
+- In seven of 10 games this year, Farabee has recorded a point, but he has no games yet with multiple points.

-- Farabee has had an assist twice this year in nine games played, but did not have multiple assists in either of those games.
+- Farabee has had an assist twice this year in 10 games played, but did not have multiple assists in either of those games.

-- Farabee has an implied probability of 47.6% to exceed his point total based on the odds.
+- The implied probability is 47.6% that Farabee goes over his points over/under based on the odds.

-- Farabee has an implied probability of 31.2% of going over his assist prop bet, based on the odds.
+- The implied probability of Farabee going over his assist prop bet, based on the odds, is 29.4%.

 Sign up for Underdog fantasy today.